home-assistant/home-assistant.io/source/_integrations/nws.markdown

   required: true
   type: string
 latitude:
-  description: "Manually specify latitude.
-By default, the value will be taken from the Home Assistant configuration."
+  description: "The provided value will be taken from the Home Assistant configuration."
-  required: false
+  required: true
   type: float
-  default: "Provided by Home Assistant configuration."
 longitude:
-  description: Manually specify longitude.
-By default, the value will be taken from the Home Assistant configuration.
+  description: "The provided value will be taken from the Home Assistant configuration.
-  required: false
+  required: true
   type: float
-  default: "Provided by Home Assistant configuration."
-name:
-  description: "Name to use in the frontend."
-  required: false
-  type: string
-  default: "Station name."
-mode:
-  description: "The forecast type.
-Can be `daynight` or `hourly`."
-  required: false
-  type: string
-  default: daynight
 station:
-  description: "METAR station code."
+  description: "METAR station code.
+A list of nearby stations will be provided.
+The list is sorted by distance in ascending order."
-  required: false
+  required: true
   type: string
-  default: "Closest station to `latitude` and `longitude` as returned by NWS API."
 {% endconfiguration %}

 Details about the API are available in the [NWS API documentation](https://www.weather.gov/documentation/services-web-api).
 The [pynws](https://github.com/MatthewFlamm/pynws) library is used to retrieve data.